Historical dramas that stick closely to the real people and events generally

 following.
 "Luther" is educational.
 Furthermore, it's likely to engender

-inspiration amidst the pews, as this cinematic offering is clearly
+inspiration amidst the pews, as this cinematic offering is clearly designed

 For those with a less ready sense of awe in religious experience, the